Valencia: Tourism

 Starting in the mid-1990s, Valencia, formerly an industrial centre, saw rapid development that expanded its cultural and tourism possibilities, and transformed it into a newly vibrant city.
-Many local landmarks were restored, including the medieval Torres de Serranos and Quart Towers and the Monasterio de San Miguel de los Reyes, which now holds a conservation library.
+Many local landmarks were restored, including the medieval Torres de Serranos and Torres de Quart and the Monasterio de San Miguel de los Reyes, which now holds a conservation library.
 Whole sections of the old city, for example the Carmen Quarter, have been extensively renovated.
 The Passeig Marítim, a 4 km long palm tree-lined beach promenade, was constructed along the beaches of the north side of the port (Platja de Les Arenes, Platja del Cabanyal and Platja de la Malva-rosa).

 Valencia boasts a highly active and diverse nightlife, with bars, dance bars, beach bars and nightclubs staying open well past midnight.
 The city has numerous convention centres and venues for trade events, among them the Institución Ferial de Valencia and the Palau de Congressos (Conference Palace), and several five-star hotels to accommodate business travelers.